Omnitouch/CGrateS_UI/README.md

 In order to use this tool your version of CGrateS must be later than [this commit](https://github.com/cgrates/cgrates/pull/4430/commits/1b6942397ee7e7211d0d597dba65b2e9721782f1) which adds support for CORS to React can talk to CGrateS.

+If you are talking to a CGrateS instance other than `localhost`, the remote host must have HTTP TLS enabled, as if this page is rendered via HTTPS, all resources it accesses must be via HTTPS also.

 ## Usage

 Only certain functions / endpoints are exposed via this tool, it's in no way comprehensive.